dnmfarrell/berrybrew/doc/Berrybrew API.md

         values:     Any string name by which you want the clone to appear in 'berrybrew available'

-        return:     bool

 Makes an exact copy of an existing installed Perl instance with a name of your choosing, and makes it available just like all others. `berrybrew available` will label these custom installs appropriately.
-Returns `true` on success, `false` otherwise.

 #### Config